Weekdays 9:30am - 7pm.

 Table of Contents

-Perimenopause, experienced by women from their mid-30s to early 50s, often leads to weight gain due to fluctuating estrogen levels, particularly accumulating in the belly area.
 To manage weight during this time, focus on nutrition by reducing carbohydrates and prioritising proteins, healthy fats, and vegetables, along with a high-fibre diet that includes flaxseeds.

 It's essential to avoid emotional eating, stay active with both cardiovascular and strength training exercises, and manage stress through hobbies, relaxation techniques, and adequate sleep.
-While weight gain is common, adopting healthier habits can make a positive difference.

-The perimenopause years
+The perimenopausal years

 Perimenopause, which means "around menopause", is where the weight gain starts [1]